1983 American League Championship Series: Game 3

 With the series shifting to Chicago, White Sox starter Rich Dotson was rocked for six runs, all earned, over five innings, as the Orioles pushed Chicago to the brink of elimination.
 In the top of the first with one out, Jim Dwyer doubled, Cal Ripken Jr. hit an infield single and Eddie Murray belted a 2-0 pitch into the upper deck for a three-run homer to start the scoring.
 Next inning, Rick Dempsey walked with two outs and scored on Al Bumbry's double.
-The White Sox scored their only run of the game in the bottom of the second off of Mike Flanagan when Ron Kittle hit a leadoff double and scored on Vance Law's single.
+The White Sox scored their only run of the game in the bottom of the second off Mike Flanagan when Ron Kittle hit a leadoff double and scored on Vance Law's single.
 In the fifth, Cal Ripken Jr. was hit by a pitch with two-out and then a subsequent walk to Eddie Murray was followed by a two-run double by John Lowenstein who was thrown out trying for three to end the inning.
 During Murray's at bat in the 5th, the first pitch nearly hit him and led to the benches clearing with no punches being thrown.
-In the eighth, Eddie Murray walked, stole second, advanced to third on Rich Dauer's flyout and then scored on Todd Cruz's RBI single with two out off of Dick Tidrow to make it 7–1 Orioles.
-In the top of the ninth, a double by Cal Ripken Jr. sandwiched in between walks to John Shelby and Eddie Murray loaded the bases off of Jerry Koosman.
+In the eighth, Eddie Murray walked, stole second, advanced to third on Rich Dauer's flyout and then scored on Todd Cruz's RBI single with two out off Dick Tidrow to make it 7–1 Orioles.
+In the top of the ninth, a double by Cal Ripken Jr. sandwiched in between walks to John Shelby and Eddie Murray loaded the bases off Jerry Koosman.
 Dennis Lamp in relief walked Gary Roenicke to force in a run, then left fielder Jerry Hairston's error on Joe Nolan's fly ball allowed two more runs to score before Rich Dauer's sacrifice fly capped the scoring at 11–1 Orioles.
 Flanagan pitched five innings while Sammy Stewart pitched four shutout innings while allowing only one hit to close out the win.